reframe-hpc/reframe/docs/tutorial.md

             r'The L2 norm of the resulting vector is:\s+(\S+)', self.stdout, 1, float)
 ```
-Notice that we replaced the `'norm'` argument with `1`, which is the group number.
+Notice that we replaced the `'norm'` argument with `1`, which is the capturing group number.

-> NOTE: In regular expressions, group `0` is always the whole match.
+> NOTE: In regular expressions, capturing group `0` corresponds always to the whole match.
 > In sanity functions dealing with regular expressions, this will yield the whole line that matched.

 A useful counterpart of `extractsingle()` is the `extractall()` function, which instead of a single occurrence, returns a list of all the occurrences found.